 13. Figuring Out Alternate Fingerings:

-15. My FrankenTuba, pictured at the right, backstage at Carnegie Hall...It's a 1927 Martin that my father used for about 60 years.
+17a.
+My Martin-Nirschl FrankenTuba, pictured at the right, backstage at Carnegie Hall...It's a 1927 Martin that my father used for about 60 years.
 (Scroll down to see his picture.)
-He bought it from Vincent Bach's brother for $65 back in 1932.
+He bought it for $65 from Vincent Bach's brother back in 1932.
 We replaced the original recording bell with an upright bell from a Buescher helicon.
-More recently I grafted a Nirschl valve section onto it.
-Notice the valve button positions.
-(For details, see #16, below.)
+After he passed away in 1997 I grafted a Nirschl valve section onto it.
+(Sold in 2017)

 18. My First Project Tuba...

 It's a 1920 Buescher helicon that I fixed up in 1967 and have used ever since.
 I painted it black "to give it a darker tone".
 A helicon is a wonderful instrument because you can play it one-handed, standing up or even on horseback.
 It's much less cumbersome than a sousaphone.
 In 1985 I installed a new Bohm & Meinl valve section; the operation was a success.
 Dave Gannett recently had a similar instrument restored and lacquered black; we compared them at a recent summer jazz festival.(In this photo he is holding mine and I am holding his.
 Dave is marveling at the feel of the Bohm & Meinl valves.)

 19. My Special Mouthpiece